 I always know when spring is around the corner, not only because of the warmer weather and the longer sun-filled days but because every bakery window I pass is filled with hot cross buns!

-I’m not even sure when I started enjoying hot cross buns, I do know I wasn’t interested in them as a child (does this mean I’m getting old?).
-Maybe it’s the fact they only seem to come out once a year and it marks the arrival of spring for me.
-Or maybe it’s because I don’t know anything about these buns and they seem to disappear as quickly as they appeared, so I need to get my hands on them before they are gone!
+I’m not even sure when I started enjoying hot cross buns, I do know I wasn’t interested in them as a child (does this mean I’m getting old?!).
+Maybe it’s the fact they only seem to come out once a year and they seem to disappear as quickly as they appeared.

-Not too sure what Hot Cross Buns should taste and look like?
-Well, it’s a spiced sweet bun made with currants or raisins that is marked with a cross on the top, traditionally eaten on Good Friday.
+Hot Cross Buns are a spiced sweet bun made with currants or raisins that is marked with a cross on the top, traditionally eaten on Good Friday.
 If you’d like to read about the history of Hot Cross Buns, click here to check it out on wikipedia.

 Tips on Making Hot Cross Buns for the first time